-A local move can be charged by weight or based on a standard hourly rate based on the number of workers required to complete the move.
+Our research indicates that a local move can be charged by weight or based on a standard hourly rate based on the number of workers required to complete the move.

 Another option is to charge a flat rate based on the estimated number of moving hours multiplied by an hourly labor rate.
 However, this method may not give you the most accurate estimate, requiring you to consider additional expenses later.

-Using a moving company estimate template allows you to easily plug in your hourly rate and estimated number of hours to get a quick estimate every time.
+Drawing from our experience, using a moving company estimate template allows you to easily plug in your hourly rate and estimated number of hours to get a quick estimate every time.